wavefrontHQ/wavefront-cli/README.md

 The lowest version of Python the CLI has been tested with is 2.6.6.

-**Note:** If you're using Docker or a Docker optimized operating system such as CentOS Atomic, we highly recommend looking at Wavefront's options for [Monitoring Docker Containers](https://community.wavefront.com/docs/DOC-1186).

 ## Installing Wavefront Integration CLI

 The Wavefront Integration CLI is available on PyPI as a pip package.
 To install the CLI, run: